 I wasn’t a child entrepreneur like one of my business partners of Aquent, John, who bought soda wholesale as a kid and tried to sell it in Central Park from his wagon.
-Business was brisk until other food sellers sent over the police to shut him down because he was selling without a permit.
+The business was brisk until other food sellers sent over the police to shut him down because he was selling without a permit.

 His entrepreneurial spirit followed him to Harvard.
-He got his father, who was wrapping up family business in Taiwan, to ship him a crate of inexpensive headphones.
-I remember when he had to go to the docks in Boston to retrieve them out of customs.
+He got his father, who was wrapping up the family business in Taiwan, to ship him a crate of inexpensive headphones.
+I remember when he had to go to the docks in Boston to retrieve them from customs.
 He convinced a local store selling speakers to sell them on consignment.
 Periodically, I would accompany him as he went to collect a check.
 We’d eat out from that money so this was a welcome reprieve from our boring dorm food.

 I learned how to be an entrepreneur from John.
 We bootstrapped a business that started off as desktop publishing out of our college dorm room into a multinational corporation.
-Now, thirty-four years later, Aquent is the world’s largest company staffing creative, digital and marketing talent with 37 offices around the world.
+Now, thirty-four years later, Aquent is the world’s largest company staffing creative, digital, and marketing talent with 37 offices around the world.

 I’ve learned that entrepreneurship is both nurture and nature in that entrepreneurs need personality traits that include optimism and fearlessness.
 Mentors are also important to help provide a roadmap for the unknown.
 Education whether it’s through books or the classroom is also helpful to learn concrete skills like accounting and finance.

 I think entrepreneurs learn from the laps of their parents, just like kids learn to read, if they are lucky enough to possess parents with that skill set.
 My own kids have asked about business and entrepreneurship since they were little — some more than others — and this has resulted in questions like Who Owns the Money?
 I’m proud of them for launching their own business, indigo clothing co.